robinbenitezmora/ToDoList-Webpack/README.md

 ### Install
 Clone this repository (you must have [Git Installed](https://github.com/git-guides/install-git))

-`git clone git@github.com:robinbenitezmora/ToDoList.git`
+`git clone git@github.com:robinbenitezmora/ToDoList-Webpack.git`

-Then, move to the newly created folder `ToDoList` using this command
+Then, move to the newly created folder `ToDoList-Webpack` using this command

-`cd ToDoList`
+`cd ToDoList-Webpack`

+Then, install dependencies using this command

 Then, install dependencies using this command